romaHerman/gitCommands/README.md

    - git pull
 2) now we can got back to our branch
    - git checkout second-step
-3) and rebase (merge and put our changes on top ) our branch against develop
+3) and rebase (merge and put our changes on top ) our branch against master
+4) now we can go to master and merge our branch to master